pivotal/docs-tas-adapter/install.md

 1. Determine the external IP address to be used for ingress to your cluster.
 This step varies depending on the IaaS used to provision your cluster.

    For clusters that support LoadBalancer services, you can obtain the external IP address of the LoadBalancer Service that is associated with Contour's Envoy proxy.
-The Namespace for this service will typically be either `tanzu-system-ingress` or `projectcontour` depending on how Contour was installed.
+The Namespace for this service is typically either `tanzu-system-ingress` or `projectcontour` depending on how Contour was installed.

     ```bash
     kubectl -n tanzu-system-ingress get service envoy -ojsonpath='{.status.loadBalancer.ingress[*].ip}'